 pip install documenteer[technote]installs the core dependencies required by Documenteer, as well as the pinned Sphinx theme and extensions used by all technote projects.

-pip install documenteer[pipelines]installs the core dependencies required by Documenteer, as well as the Sphinx theme and extensions used by pipelines.lsst.io.
-These extensions no longer have pinned versions.
+pip install documenteer[pipelines]installs the core dependencies required by Documenteer, as well as the pinned Sphinx theme and extensions used by pipelines.lsst.io.

 Python 3.6 is no longer officially supported.
-Documenteer is tested with Python 3.7 and 3.8.
+Documenteer is tested with Python 3.7.